joncheng-dev/creditcard-validator/README.md

 Test: "It will take a multi digit number (beginning of function, do some transformation), then take both arrays of digits, adding up all of one array, and every other digit from the other array -- starting from the second to most right."
 Code: numExtractor(4102080860435620);
 Expected Output: 50;

+Test: "It will take a multi digit number, then extract the first digit on the left."
+Code: firstDigits(412);
+Expected Output: 4;

+Test: "It will take a multi digit number and a number of digits as parameters, then extract the first two digits on the left, and place them in an array."
+Code: firstDigits(412, 2);
+Expected Output: ['4', '1'];

+Test: "It will take an array of two numbers.
+It will determine if the first one is a 3 or not.
+If it's a 3, it will return true.
+If not, it returns false."
+Code: checkIssuer(numArray); --> ['3', '2'];
+Expected Output: true;

+Test: "It will take an array of two numbers.
+It will determine if the first one is a 3 or not.
+If it's a 3, it will check the next digit.
+If it's a 4 or 7, it will return American Express.
+If not, it will return false."
+Code: checkIssuer(numArray); --> ['3', '4'];
+Expected Output: American Express;

+Test: "It will take an array of two numbers.
+It will determine if the first one is a 6, 5, or 4.
+If it's a 6, it will return Discover.
+If 5, Master.
+If 4, Visa."
+Code: checkIssuer(numArray); --> ['5', '4'];
+Expected Output: Master;

+Test: "It will take a number, and return how many digits it has."
+Code: digitCounter(number);
+Expected Output: 1;